Ġorġ Mallia: Personal life

-Ġorġ Mallia was born in Qormi, Malta, and has lived in Attard, Naxxar and Msida, all in Malta.
-He has also lived in Malmö, Sweden.
+Ġorġ Mallia was born in Qormi, Malta, and has lived in Attard, Naxxar, Msida, all in Malta and in Malmö, Sweden.
 Mallia was married twice, to Tanya (née Spiteri), and Danish/Swedish artist Marie Louise Kold.
 Both marriages ended in divorce.
 He has two children from his first marriage, Samwel and Liża.
+He got engaged to health coach Shirley Cauchi in 2024.